 ERNOP offers a part-time position for approximately one day a week with much independence and flexibility.
 The candidate will work directly with the ERNOP Executive Director in developing research related activities, research dissemination and strenghtening relationships with key stakeholders in the domain of European philanthropy and academic research on philanthropy.
 ERNOP is a non-hierarchical organisation and has great appreciation of showing initiative.

-The European Research Network on Philanthropy (ERNOP) is seeking to appoint a (Junior) Project Manager to provide effective and efficient administrative support for ERNOP’s Executive Director and Board and to ensure that its members and partners receive adequate and responsive service.
+The European Research Network on Philanthropy (ERNOP) is seeking a Project Manager to provide effective and efficient administrative support for ERNOP’s Executive Director and Board and to ensure that its members and partners receive adequate and responsive service.

 The role holder will work with ERNOP’s Executive Director to support the ERNOP Board and thereby the network’s growth, strengthening the relationship and engagement with its members, and to create more awareness of the relevance of philanthropy research within Europe.
 To this end, the ideal candidate will be knowledgeable about the diverse nature and scope of philanthropy research in Europe and its relevance for European philanthropy policy and practice, and able to communicate easily and clearly – including via digital and social media – with stakeholders from academia, policy and practice.

 Digital and social media experience is preferred as the project manager will be developing and monitoring ERNOPs content on the website and Linked In page.
 Also, the candidate will assist the ERNOP Executive Director in the hands-on management of the network, organization and promotion of the ERNOP conferences, organization and promotion of the ERNOP online Science With And For Society Seminars and development of other relevant activities, with a focus on dissemination academic work through relevant academic and professional networks.

 The role reports to the ERNOP Executive Director.